 How are banks, savings and loans, and credit unions related?

 Banks have a couple of close cousins: savings institutions and credit unions.
-Banks, as explained, receive deposits from individuals and businesses and make loans with the money.
+Banks, as we explained, receive deposits from individuals and businesses and make loans with the money.
 Savings institutions are also sometimes called “savings and loans” or “thrifts.”
 They also take loans and make deposits.
 However, from the 1930s until the 1980s, federal law limited how much interest savings institutions were allowed to pay to depositors.
 They were also required to make most of their loans in the form of housing-related loans, either to homebuyers or to real-estate developers and builders.